djhmateer/djhmateer.github.io/_posts/2021-12-08-how to find a problem worth solving.md

 [previous blog on motivations]()

-I'm embarking on the journey of becoming an entrepreneur as:
+I'm embarking on the journey of pivoting my consulting company to becoming more entrepreneurial with products.

 - Done ad-hoc consulting for 2 years (during covid) with 2 young kids and a wife with a full time academic job.
 Have earned not much money.
 But had the time to support everyone.
 Which has been great, but I'd like to remedy the money part.
 - Have always wanted to be an entrepreneur